Table of Contents

 3. Encryption:

-• Encrypting sensitive data both in transit and at rest ensures that even if it is intercepted or stolen, it remains unreadable and unusable to unauthorized individuals.
+- Encrypting sensitive data during both transmission and storage ensures that even if data is intercepted or stolen, it remains unreadable and useless to unauthorized individuals.
+Regular updates to encryption protocols maintain the confidentiality and integrity of customer information.

 Case Study: Privacy by Design in Action

-Bank X, a leading financial institution, implemented Privacy by Design principles when developing their mobile banking application.
-They focused on the following key areas:
+A leading financial institution, Bank X, adopted Privacy by Design principles when designing their mobile banking application, focusing on the following areas:

 1. User Consent:

-• Bank X ensured that users were informed about the data being collected and obtained their explicit consent before accessing sensitive information.
+- Bank X ensured users were informed about data collection practices and obtained explicit consent prior to accessing sensitive information.
+Clear explanations and opt-out options empowered users regarding their data-sharing preferences.

 2. Secure Data Transmission: